ctrl-alt-dan/ctrl-alt-dan.github.io/index.md

 ### Education & Certifications

 - Certificat in Databases and SQL for Data Science with Python from IBM
-- Certificate in Data Science & AI at University of Technology Sydney & Institute of Data
+- Certificate in Data Science & AI from University of Technology Sydney & Institute of Data
-- Masters Degree in Strategic Management & Marketing at Univesity of Wollongong
+- Masters Degree in Strategic Management & Marketing from Univesity of Wollongong
-- Bachelor of Commerce in Marketing at University of Wollongong
+- Bachelor of Commerce in Marketing from University of Wollongong

 ---